Dropout Neural Network Training Viewed from a Percolation Perspective: Introduction

-\item \Cref{chapter:percolation} characterises the relationship between network topology and the path problem.
+\item \zcref[S]{chapter:percolation} characterises the relationship between network topology and the aforementioned path problem.
 This establishes the existence of percolative behaviour in dropout.
-Notably, \Cref{prop:3:site:2,prop:3:bond:2} establish critical behavior in the percolation probability; see also \Cref{fig:3:sitephasespace,fig:3:bondparameter-diagram}.
+Notably, \zcref[S]{prop:3:site:2:critical,prop:3:bond:2:critical} establish critical behavior in the percolation probability; see also \zcref[S]{fig:3:sitephasespace,fig:3:bondparameter-diagram}.

-\item \Cref{chapter:dropout} shows that this path problem can cause a critical breakdown in the behaviour of dropout when training \glspl{NN} without {biases}. \Cref{thm:4:main} ties the performance of the dropout algorithm to the percolation probability explicitly.
-Lastly, we argue heuristically that \glspl{NN} with biases are also susceptible to such breakdown. \end{itemize}
+\item \zcref[S]{chapter:dropout} shows that this path problem can cause a breakdown of dropout when training deep \glspl{NN} without {biases}. \zcref[S]{thm:4:main} ties the performance of the dropout algorithm to the percolation probability.
+We argue heuristically that \glspl{NN} with biases are also susceptible to such breakdown. \end{itemize} The proofs are in the appendices.